FAQ

 1. Adoption.
 A build system is only useful if people use it.
 Yocto has two decades of vendor BSPs and community momentum.
 Growing an ecosystem of [yoe] units and BSPs from scratch is the single largest open question, and the path is long.

 2. Sustainability.
-Today this is a small team supported by BEC Systems.
+Today [yoe] is developed and funded by BEC Systems, who uses it for product development.
 If the work doesn’t attract collaborators, sponsors, or users who depend on it, it could stall before it matures.

 3. Technical bets that may not pan out.
-Native-only builds, Starlark plus AI as a primary interface for new units, and apk as the package format are all bets that look right today but haven’t been tested across a wide variety of products at scale.
+Native-only builds, Starlark plus AI as a primary interface for new units, and reusing existing distro package formats (apk, and now deb) rather than inventing one are all bets that look right today but haven’t been tested across a wide variety of products at scale.
 Any of them could need a rethink.

 4. Scope.
 A TUI, a CLI, AI workflows, multiple architectures, containers, OTA — it is a lot to do well.
 Staying focused on the goals above, and saying no to nearby-but-different problems, will be a constant discipline.